Retirement should be the longest holiday of your life, so many of us will be looking at ways we can boost our income when we stop work.

 How much income do I need to retire?

-Around 35% of UK adults aged between 22 and 65 are on track to retire on less than the minimum amount needed for a basic standard of living in retirement, according to a recent Scottish Widows report.
+Around a fifth of people are on track to retire on less than the minimum amount needed for a basic standard of living in retirement, according to a recent Scottish Widows report.

 Get your free no-obligation pension consultation